guildai/guild.ai/pages/docs/tutorials/develop-a-model-from-scratch.md

 ## Train the sample model

-At this point our model is just a sample --- it doesn't train anything or know about Iris data.
+At this point our model is just a sample---it doesn't train anything or know about Iris data.
 However, we can still run the `train` operation, which simulates the training process.